Giryerume/simple-fastapi-backend/README.md

-# A simple python backend API using FastAPI and SQLite database.
+# A simple python backend API using FastAPI and SQLite.

 This project was created using [FastAPI Web Framework](https://github.com/tiangolo/fastapi).
 ## Install dependencies